-You will see the sausage gravy thicken up nicely.
+You will see the gravy start to thicken up nicely.

-If the gravy is too thick, add more chicken broth, a tablespoon at a time, while stirring until it reaches the desired consistency.
+If the gravy is too thick, add more chicken broth, a couple of tablespoons at a time, while stirring.
+Keep adding the broth until it reaches the desired consistency.

 If you have leftovers (which is doubtful) add a little bit of chicken broth to the gravy and reheat.
 It will loosen right up.

-Serve the sausage gravy over warm biscuits, we just used the canned stuff.
-They were fine, the gravy is the star of this show!
+Serve the sausage gravy over warm biscuits, we just used the refrigerated canned stuff.
+They’re fine, the gravy is the star of this show!

 - 12 ounces Pork Sausage casings removed – or use bulk sausage

 - 1 tablespoon Fresh Sage finely chopped (about 4-5 leaves)

 - Dash Cayenne Pepper optional